stackbit-projects/magical-iron-e6244/content/pages/index.md

         image_has_padding: true
       - title: Metaverse
         title_align: left
+        content: >
-        content: "TipsyTiger Club will be the pioneer for box-office music festivals and nightclubs in the metaverse.
-Be the first to witness our metaverse world and be a VIP in our future metaverse events.\_\n"
+          The TipsyTiger Club will pioneer the first-ever box-office music festivals and nightclubs in the metaverse.
+Be the first to witness the shaping of the metaverse world for party degens and be a VIP in our future metaverse events.
         content_align: left
         actions: []
         actions_align: left